 The petitioner received the benefits in terms of the pension payment order without any protest.
-Certain undisclosed thing appears to have prompted her to make the representation all of a sudden.
+Certain undisclosed thing appears to have prompted him to make the representation all of a sudden.
 It is evident that it was made just for the purpose of bringing this grossly belated petition.
-Even if, the amount was wrongfully recovered by the state, she cannot be permitted to approach the high court under art.226 around six years after the recovery.
-The decision to recover was taken when the petitioner was in service.
-She is not entitled to any relief from the writ court.
+Even if, the amount was wrongfully recovered by the state, he cannot be permitted to approach the high court under art.226 around nine years after the recovery.
+He is not entitled to any relief from the writ court.